-- a BAP Routing ID consisting of a BAP address and a BAP path identity, which is indicated by BAP Routing ID IE, and
+- a BAP Routing ID consisting of a BAP address and a BAP path identity, which is indicated by BAP Routing ID IE,

-- a Next Hop BAP Address which is indicated by Next-Hop BAP Address IE.
+- a Next Hop BAP Address which is indicated by Next-Hop BAP Address IE,

+- optionally a New BAP Routing ID for inter-topology routing, and

+- optionally a list of Alternative BAP addresses.

+Each upstream destination BAP address is optionally mapped to a list of Alterative BAP addresses for inter-donor-DU rerouting.

 For a BAP Data PDU to be transmitted, BAP entity shall:

 - if the BAP Data PDU corresponds to a BAP SDU received from the upper layer, and